-Generally speaking, a medical expense will qualify for an itemized deduction if it's paid for the diagnosis, cure, mitigation, treatment or prevention of a disease or condition affecting any part or function of the body.
-Qualifying expenses include:
+The IRS defines qualifying medical expenses as those related to the "diagnosis, cure, mitigation, treatment, or prevention of a disease or condition affecting any part or function of the body."

 - Costs for medications prescribed by a medical professional

-- Costs for health and dental insurance premiums provided they are not reimbursed by your employer
+- Costs for health and dental insurance premiums, as long as they're not reimbursed by your employer

 - Costs for long-term care and long-term care insurance

 - Transportation and lodging costs for traveling to a health care facility, including a standard mileage rate of $0.17 per mile in 2020.

 Over-the-counter treatments, nutritional supplements, vitamins, and first aid supplies don't qualify unless they're prescribed by a medical professional.

 It might be more beneficial to use a pre-tax savings plan to pay for out-of-pocket medical expenses rather than claiming an itemized deduction for them.
 The TCJA nearly doubled the standard deduction for all filing statuses.

 You can itemize your deductions or you can claim the standard deduction, but you can't do both.